juankuntz/ParEM/README.md

 <!--- License

-Copyright © 2022, ...

-This work is made available under ...
+This work is made available under the MIT License.
 Please see our main [LICENSE](./LICENSE) file.-->